AyAztuB/C_libs/README.md

 ## Compile in static or dynamic library

+You can use the global Makefile or a subdirectory Makefile.
+The global Makefile allow you to compile all the libraries of a sub-cathegory (like the DataStructures one).
+To install a specific library, you need to use the Makefile in it.
-You can use the global Makefile or a subdirectory Makefile From the global one, just do (with `<LIBRARY>` the library to compile and `<METHODE>` the static or dynamic methode)
+From the global one, just do (with `<LIBRARY>` the library to compile and `<METHODE>` the static or dynamic methode)
 ```
 make <LIBRARY>_<METHODE>
 ```
-For example, the LinkedList library is compiled as follow:
+For example, the DataStructures library is compiled as follow:
 ```
-make linked_list_static
+make data_structures_static
-make linked_list_dynamic
+make data_structures_dynamic
 ```
 By using the subdirectory Makefile, you just need to precise the methode:
 ```